How China saved Europe's jobless architects

 "I was one of the first ones here after the market in Spain started to go bad," Valcarce said.
 "After that, there was a wave of European architects coming to China.
 (Developers) were looking for foreigners to work on their projects -- they wanted a type of special design that they didn't think they could get from local architects."

 Valcarce has received a number of unexpected client requests during her time as an architect in China.
 While at SURE Architecture, she says that the firm was asked to design this art gallery in the shape of a water droplet.
-Credit: sure architecture
+Credit: Courtesy of SURE Architecture

 These "special" designs were often modernist displays of glass and steel.
 Clients' requests also veered into the type of "weird"